-Sometimes the best part of a journey isn't the destination—it's the expedition itself.
-Happily, the Grand Canyon State has a plethora of peculiar places to play while you're en route to your destination.
+Sometimes the best part of a journey isn't the destination, it's the expedition itself.
+Thankfully, the Grand Canyon State is ripe with peculiar places to see, play and explore while you're en route to your next stop.

-Today, the property is listed on the National Register of Historic Places and offers passersby kitschy photo ops, a vintage car collection to view and a free museum featuring American Indian artifacts and Civil War memorabilia.
-And, yes, you can still book a night in one of the teepees—but only by calling or sending an email, and well in advance.
+At the Wigwam Motel in northern Arizona, snap a few photos, view a vintage car collection and browse a free museum featuring American Indian artifacts and memorabilia.
+And, yes, you can still book a night in one of the iconic concrete-and-stucco teepees—but only by calling or sending an email, and well in advance.

-If you're a modern American with a hankering for the retro atomic age, you'll want to seek out Gila Bend's futuristic Space Age Lodge (now operated by Best Western).
-Built in the early 1960s, the hotel boasts a blue-and-aluminum color scheme, starburst and spaceship decorative motifs, and a quirky gift shop.
-(Don't overlook the little green alien gewgaws.)
-The adjoining Space Age Restaurant sports a similar spacey decor with food that's a bit more down to earth.
+If you have a hankering for the atomic age, seek out Gila Bend's futuristic Space Age Lodge.
+The 1960s hotel off of Interstate 8 boasts out-of-this-world decorations (think starbursts and spaceships) and a funky gift shop.
+The adjoining Space Age Restaurant sports a similar vibe with food that's a bit more down to earth.

-The former silver-mining boom town of Tombstone may be the Town Too Tough to Die, but it has another, decidedly more decorous claim to fame.
-It is home to "The World's Largest Rose Tree."
+The former silver-mining boomtown of Tombstone may be the Town Too Tough to Die, but it has another, decidedly more decorous claim to fame; home of "The World's Largest Rose Tree."

 Lady Banksia Rose cuttings were planted here in 1885, reportedly by a homesick Scottish bride, and the plant continues to grow.
 It is now more tree than bush, with a trunk measuring 12 feet in circumference, and a canopy spreading an impressive 8,700 square feet.
 (It's supported by a sturdy network of wooden trellises.)
 In April, the bush bursts into clusters of fragrant white blossoms, and the town celebrates with a parade and annual Rose Festival.